pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 ## SSL certificates - custom provider

-If you don't have a particular SSL provider in mind and wish to use Letsencrypt for your SSL certificate, you can skip this step
+If you don't have a particular SSL provider in mind and wish to use Let's Encrypt for your SSL certificate, you can skip this step

 All services use Nginx to terminate inbound HTTPS connections.
 You should have obtained a wildcard certificate for your domain to that effect.
 You will need to store that certificate along with the CA chain into the appropriate locations.
 Please follow this [link](https://www.digicert.com/ssl-certificate-installation-nginx.htm) to find instructions on how to convert a certificate for nginx.